uclhal/Data-Science-for-Docs/00-lesson-00-intro.md

 ### Introducing the data

-Finally, we'd like to introduce three data sources that will be using during the course.
+We'd like to introduce three data sources that will be using during the course.

-- a Google drive folder
+- a Google drive folder containing assorted files

     We'll use this as a place to store temporary spreadsheets that we generate during the course.
 The link to the folder is [here](https://drive.google.com/folderview?id=0B3BVcJzDgmuEbHlWU09kUVB6NjQ&usp=sharing).
 You might need to click the pop-out icon to view and edit this properly.